Rick Beato

 Richard John Beato (/biˈɑːtoʊ/ bee-AH-toh; born April 24, 1962) is an American YouTuber, multi-instrumentalist, music producer, and educator.
 Since the early 1980s, he has worked variously as a musician, songwriter, audio engineer, and record producer; he has also lectured on music at universities.

 Beato owns and operates Black Dog Sound Studios in Stone Mountain, Georgia.
 He has produced for and worked in the studio with bands such as Needtobreathe, Parmalee, and Shinedown.
 On his YouTube channel, he covers different aspects of rock, jazz, blues, electronic, rap, and pop, and he conducts interviews with musicians and producers.

 Early life and education

-Beato was born in Fairport, New York, a suburb 9 mi east of Rochester.
+Beato was born in Rochester, New York, and grew up in Fairport, a suburb 9 mi east of Rochester.
 He is the sixth of seven children; he has two sisters and four brothers.
 His family life was highly musical: at an early age, he was introduced to the rock music of the 1960s by his older sisters.
 His mother's siblings and father were musicians and music teachers.
 He started playing cello at seven.
 At 13, he switched to the double bass, and at 14, he began playing guitar, initially learning by ear.
 After several years, he began formal training from a neighbor who owned a local music store.

 After graduating from Fairport High School in 1980, Beato studied at Ithaca College, obtaining a Bachelor of Arts degree in classical bass; he earned a master's degree in jazz guitar from the New England Conservatory of Music in 1987.